AEM-X/aem-sdk-setup/README.md

 aem-sdk-setup
 ```

+Run `aem-sdk-setup --help` at any time to see available options.

 The command walks you through an interactive setup where you choose whether to
 install AEM Forms, secrets or the Dispatcher tools.
 After extraction two
 folders `instance/author` and `instance/publish` are created containing the